Discrimination

 Phase 1: The Initial Consultation and Case Evaluation

 The process begins with a confidential, in-depth consultation.
-This is not just a meeting; it is a critical fact-finding mission where we assess the viability of your claim under New Jersey’s robust anti-discrimination laws, primarily the New Jersey Law Against Discrimination (NJLAD).
+This is not just a meeting.
+It is a critical fact-finding mission where we assess the viability of your claim under New Jersey’s robust anti-discrimination laws, primarily the New Jersey Law Against Discrimination (NJLAD).

 What We Discuss: